IBM/aspera-cli/docs/README.erb.md

 ### Candidate detection for creation or update (or deletion)

-The tool generates preview files using those commands:
+<%=tool%> generates preview files using those commands:

 - `trevents` : only recently uploaded files will be tested (transfer events)
 - `events` : only recently uploaded files will be tested (file events: not working)